Robust error estimates in weak norms for advection dominated transport problems with rough data: Finite element discretizations

 \end{itemize} \end{enumerate} As an example consider the CIP-method.
 Here $s_h(\cdot,\cdot)$ consists in a penalty on the jump of the gradient over element faces, and takes the form

-where $F$ denotes the faces in the mesh, $\jump{x}$ the jump of $x$ over $F$, the orientation is not important, $n_F$ a fixed but arbitrary normal associated to each face and $\left<\cdot,\cdot\right>_X$ the $L^2$-scalar product over the $d-1$-dimensional domain $X$.
-In the analysis below we will ufor simplicity use this stabilization operator.
+where $F$ denotes the faces in the mesh, $\jump{x}$ the jump of $x$ over $F$, the orientation is not important, $n_F$ a fixed but arbitrary normal associated to each face.
+In the analysis below we will for simplicity use this stabilization operator.

-The stabilized finite element method then takes the form, for $t>0$ find $u_h \in V_h$ such that $u_h(x,0) = \pi_h u_0(x)$ and
+The stabilized finite element method then takes the form, for $t>0$ find $u_h \in V_h^0$ such that $u_h(x,0) = \pi_h u_0(x)$ and

-For the satisfaction of the assumptions \eqref{approx}--\eqref{enhance_cont} we refer to \cite{BFH06}.
-Although in that reference Nitsche-type boundary conditions are used, the same argument works whenever $\bfbeta\cdot \nabla v_h\vert_{\partial \Omega} = 0$, which will the case herein.
-For completeness we show how to modify the result of \cite{BFH06} to obtain \eqref{enhance_cont} in our case.
+For the satisfaction of the assumptions \eqref{approx}--\eqref{enhance_cont} we refer to Ref. \refcite{BFH06}.
+Although in that reference Nitsche-type boundary conditions are used, the same argument may be shown to work whenever $\bfbeta\cdot \nabla v_h\vert_{\partial \Omega} = 0$, which is the case herein.
+For completeness we show how to obtain \eqref{enhance_cont} in our case.
 We also show that the flow field $\bfbeta$ in the stabilization operator may be replaced by $\overline \bfbeta$ at the cost of a nonessential perturbation.
-The key result is the following Lemma. \begin{lemma} Assume that $\bfbeta \cdot n_{\partial \Omega}\vert_{\partial \Omega} = 0$ then there holds
+The key result is the following Lemma. \begin{lemma} Assume that for $k\ge 2$ no element in $\mathcal{T}_h$ has more than one face intersecting $\partial \Omega$.
+Then there holds for all $u_h \in V_h^0$,

 where $\pi_0 \bfbeta$ is a piecewise constant approximation of $\bfbeta$ that will be defined below. \end{lemma} \begin{proof} Let $\pi_0 \bfbeta$ be the projection onto element wise constants such that for every $K$ that has no face on the boundary there holds